anthonyhuang07/anthonyhuang07/README.md

 # Hello! 👋

-I'm Anthony!
-I'm a 17 year old high school student who specializes in front-end programming.
-I also have interests in Cybersecurity, Linguistics and Geography.
+I'm Anthony, a 17 year old high school student who specializes in front-end programming!
+I am primarily interested in Computing, Linguistics and Geography.

 Please visit my website to learn more about me!